rliou92/umonitor/README.md

 # Installation
 Run `make`. `umonitor` binary will be created in `bin`.

-A systemd unit has been included for autostarting the application and can be enabled with `systemd --user enable umonitor`.

-\[*Might not be necessary*\] In order to automatically apply updates after suspending, I have created a systemd unit called `udev_trigger` as a hack to trigger udev to send the screen change signal.
-This systemd unit should be enabled with the system systemd:
-`systemd enable --now udev_trigger`.

 For Arch Linux users there is an AUR package [here](https://aur.archlinux.org/packages/umonitor-git/).

 # Usage